evillan0315/codegen-cli/docs/cli-usage.md

 # Scan a single file ('src/index.ts') and show its content snippet
 aicli scan src/index.ts --show-content

-# Scan the entire project verbosely
+# Scan the entire project verbosely, showing which files are processed
 aicli scan . --verbose

+# Scan multiple specific files
+aicli scan src/utils/helpers.ts src/components/Button.tsx --show-content
 ```

 ### `aicli generate <prompt>`

 This is the core command for AI-powered code generation or modification.
-It takes a natural language prompt, sends it to the backend's LLM, and allows you to review and apply the proposed changes.
+It takes a natural language prompt, sends it to the backend's LLM, and allows you to review and apply the proposed changes interactively.

 **Usage:**